• Home

 “Dopamine is a complex hormone and neurotransmitter that affects emotions, behavior, and movement.
 It plays a major role in how we feel pleasure, seek rewards, and stay motivated.”
 (WebMD)

-We have low dopamine levels, which leads us to seek out instant gratification through overstimulating activities like scrolling social media or eating junk food.
+This leads us to seek out instant gratification through overstimulating activities like scrolling social media or eating junk food.

 Dopamine Dysregulation and ADHD Symptoms